 It was diagnosed and had a remedy, the doctors told me it would be temporary blindness.
 And I was suggested time off work, as I just could not see anything.
 My younger sister was my only guardian angel at that time.
 Everything in our house was placed in order so I do not trip and hurt myself.
 My eyes got worse fairly quickly.

 My hearing got very sharp over the months, which is a good thing!
 I listened to a lot of music and just slept mostly to avoid the pain and discomfort.
 I couldn’t even see how I looked in the mirror.
 It was really hard to see, and I started recognizing folks by their voice.
 I felt unattractive and wanted to know how I looked, society teaches us a lot of things but not to cope when things get rough.
 In this time of despair I still wondered how I looked to the outside world.
 Was I presentable?
 Was some food particle stuck in my teeth?
-My mind was working over time, with such insane thoughts, of will I be able to see, will I get back to being a normal person and work again, and live to pay another bill?
+My mind was working over time, with such insane thoughts like, will I be able to see, will I get back to being a normal person and work again, and live to pay another bill?
 Would I have to have some one look after me and for how long?

 I began to meditate, and learn to heal from within, I told myself, this is your time off.
 I worked at Goldman Sachs then and pretty long gruesome hours that too, so this was my turn to detox and unwind.
 The doctors reassured me, this was temporary so I told my mind to hush and focus on getting better rather than focus on the ”What if’s?”